Benefits of Laser Hair Removal

 Next, the technician will give a pulse of light to the treatment area and watch the area for several minutes to make sure the best settings were used and to check for bad reactions.

-When the procedure is completed, you might possibly be given ice packs, anti-inflammatory creams or lotions, or cold water to ease any discomfort.
-You might possibly schedule your next treatment four to six weeks later.
+When the procedure is completed, you may possibly be given ice packs, anti-inflammatory creams or lotions, or cold water to ease any discomfort.
+You may possibly schedule your next treatment four to six weeks later.
 You'll get treatments until hair stops growing.

 Recovery and Risks